Thinking of transferring to OR from Fond du Lac Tribal and Community College?

 Transfer Evaluation Appeal

 Students will receive written notification from the Records Office after their transcript evaluation has been completed.
 Information will be provided on the number of credits transferred, the equivalency status of each course, and the applicability of transfer work to the student’s program of study.
 Students are encouraged to contact the Transfer Specialist if they have questions about their evaluations and/or wish to understand the rationale for evaluation decisions.
-In the event of disagreement with the outcome of the transcript evaluation, a student may appeal within one month of receiving the evaluation notice by completing a Petition form, which is available in the Records Office.
-Supporting documentation should be attached to the petition.
+In the event of disagreement with the outcome of the transcript evaluation, a student may appeal within one month of receiving the evaluation notice by completing an Academic Petition form, which is available in the Records Office.
+Supporting documentation should be attached to the academic petition form.
 The Petition Committee will review the petition.
-A viewable and printable pdf file of the Petition form is located here.
+A printable pdf file of the Academic Petition form is located here.

-If the student is not satisfied with the Fond du Lac Tribal and Community Colege transfer appeal decision, the student may submit a request to the MNSCU Senior Vice Chancellor of Academic and Student Affairs for a system-level appeal.
-The complete Minnesota State Colleges and Universities System policy 3.21 for Undergraduate Course Credit Transfer is located here.
+If the student is not satisfied with the Fond du Lac Tribal and Community College transfer appeal decision, the student may submit a request to the Minnesota State Senior Vice Chancellor of Academic and Student Affairs for a system-level appeal.
+The complete Minnesota State policy 3.21 for Undergraduate Course Credit Transfer is located here.

 Minnesota Transfer Curriculum Policy

-Fond du Lac Tribal and Community College, as a member institution of the Minnesota State Colleges and Universities system, will establish and implement the Minnesota Transfer Curriculum as the package of lower division general education requirements in compliance with MNSCU Policy 3.37 and Procedure 3.37.1 – Minnesota Transfer Curriculum.
+Fond du Lac Tribal and Community College, as a member institution Minnesota State, will establish and implement the Minnesota Transfer Curriculum as the package of lower division general education requirements in compliance with Minnesota State Policy 3.37 and Procedure 3.37.1 – Minnesota Transfer Curriculum.

 The Minnesota Transfer Curriculum, established in Fall 1994, is the means by which students transfer their completed lower division general education requirements to any public college or university in Minnesota.
-Each receiving MNSCU institution will accept a Minnesota Transfer Curriculum course, goal area, or entire curriculum as determined and documented by the sending MNSCU institution.
+Each receiving Minnesota State institution will accept a Minnesota Transfer Curriculum course, goal area, or entire curriculum as determined and documented by the sending Minnesota State institution.

 All Minnesota Transfer Curriculum courses will be verified by the faculty of Fond du Lac Tribal and Community College as meeting the goals and student competencies agreed upon by representatives of all public higher education systems in Minnesota.